-Indication of controller capabilities

-- Status for controller failures (command status is processed via CQ directly) - Admin Queue configuration (I/O Queue configuration processed via Admin commands) - Doorbell registers for scalable number of Submission and Completion Queues
+- Indication of controller capabilities - Status for controller failures (command status is processed via CQ directly) - Admin Queue configuration (I/O Queue configuration processed via Admin commands) - Doorbell registers for scalable number of Submission and Completion Queues

-The capabilities that the controller supports are indicated in the Controller Capabilities (CAP) register and as part of the Controller and Namespace data structures returned by the Identify command.
+An NVM Express controller is associated with a single PCI Function.
+The capabilities that a controller supports are indicated in the Controller Capabilities (CAP) register and as part of the Controller and Namespace data structures returned by the Identify command.
 The Identify Controller data structure indicates capabilities and settings that apply to the entire controller.
 The Identify Namespace data structure indicates capabilities and settings that are specific to a particular namespace.